ericdybal/mail-service/README.md

 # Deployment

-Simple-Mail-Service support PM2 process manager.
-The following command will start the service is cluster mode.
-See PM2 for more information.
+The following command will start the service under the PM2 process manager control.
+See [http://pm2.keymetrics.io/](PM2) site for more information.

 ```
 npm run-script start